Tydax/the-giant-plant-eater/content/posts/cheezy-fondue.md

 _Roasted sweet potatoes_

-_Roasted veg such as courgette and peppers_
+_Roasted veg such as courgette, peppers and caulifower florets_

 _Cubes of bread_